-High school and middle school: in general, cell phone use during the school day is discouraged.
-Students will follow the cell phone policy documented in their course syllabi, which is designed to protect instructional time.
-Students discovered using a cell phone in class without permission will have their phone taken and held in their principal's office.
-Repeat offenses will have graduated sanctions and can result in the suspension of on campus cell phone privileges.
+High School: Students must follow the cell phone policy documented in their course syllabi, which is designed to protect instructional time.
+Students discovered using their cell phones without permission will have the phone taken (no warning), and it will be given to the high school principal.
+Cell phone use in chapel will result in automatic detention.
+Repeat offenses will have graduated sanctions.